-These tests could also be used in approaches that leave districting under the control of state legislators, but place constraints on the districting process.
-Such an approach has been taken in Florida, ballot initiatives known as Amendments 5 and 6 were passed in 2010, becoming Article III, §§ 20 and 21 of the Florida Constitution.
+These tests could also be used in approaches that leave districting under the control of state legislators, but place constraints on how and what they produce.
+Such an approach has been taken in Florida, ballot initiatives known as Amendments 5 and 6 were passed in 2010, becoming Article III, § 20 and 21 of the Florida Constitution.
 Together with Article III, § 16, the Florida Constitution stipulates that district lines "must be contiguous, compact, and use existing political geographical boundaries where available."
 Districts also may not be drawn to "favor or disfavor a political party or incumbent."
-The resulting plans are automatically submitted to the Florida Supreme Court for review, leading either to approval or return to the legislature for a
+The resulting plans are automatically submitted to the Florida Supreme Court for review, leading either to approval or return to the legislature for a further attempt to meet districting criteria.
+My tests could be useful in identifying statewide partisan favor.
+Individual districts would still need to be evaluated separately.